research to learn more about students' civic

 to Join STEPWISE

-To broaden the scope of STEPWISE implementation and research, we feel we must work with a great variety of people and groups in education, at least including (in no particular order): teachers, students, consultants, principals, government officials, school district officials, community activists, etc. Broadly, our goals include learning about education from participants, but also helping them to learn and to publish their work - which we have done in numerous ways, as indicated on my online CV.
-If you are interested in working with us (usually graduate students and me) in various ways, please write to me at: firstname.lastname@example.org.
-To help with your decision to join us, you may find the invitational flyer linked at left useful.
-The project summary here also may help.
+To broaden the scope of STEPWISE implementation and research, we feel we must work with a great variety of people and groups, at least including (in no particular order): teachers, students, consultants, principals, government officials, school district officials, community activists, etc. Broadly, our goals include learning about education from participants, but also helping them to learn and to publish their work - which we have done in numerous ways, as indicated on my online CV.
+If you are interested in working with us (usually graduate students and me) in various ways, please write to me at: email@example.com.
+To help decide about joining us, you might read the flyer linked at left and/or the project summary and/or foldable brochure.